-After introductions and paperwork, equipment will be disturbed to all the paddlers and we will talk briefly about the kayaking gear and how to use it.
-Next, we’ll go over the sea kayaks from bow to stern explaining all the parts.
+After introductions and paperwork, equipment will be distributed to all the paddlers and we will talk briefly about the kayaking gear and how to use it.
+Next we’ll go over the sea kayaks from bow to stern explaining all the parts.
 We’ll get everyone to sit in their kayak and adjust the seat and the foot peddles.
-After everyone is comfortable, we launch the boats in the the beautiful calm waters of Blue Rocks right on the edge of Nova Scotia.
+After everyone is comfortable we launch the boats in the the beautiful calm waters of Blue Rocks right on the edge of Nova Scotia.

 Once on the water, we’ll take a quick paddle and then review the basic strokes we’ll be using.
 After that, we’re ready to delve into the many islands of Blue Rocks.
 We’ll paddle in amongst the islands, protected from the open ocean, for just over an hour.
 We will then stop off at a secluded beach, stretch, explore and enjoy a snack that we provide.
 The snack usually consists of fruit and bars or cookies.

 After the refreshments we get to go kayaking again.
-The second paddle is about an hour and half and will end back at our starting point.
-We will help people out of the boats and collect the equipment and wish everyone other pleasant adventures.
+The second paddle is about an hour to an hour and a half.
+Will end back at our starting point.
+We then help people out of the boats and collect the equipment and wish everyone other pleasant adventures.

-What wildlife might you see while paddling Blue Rocks, NS?
+What wildlife might you see while paddling in Blue Rocks, NS?

 There are two seal rookeries, or resting places, that we could visit and see harbour and grey seals.
 Many white tail deer live in and around the islands.
 If you’re lucking you might be able to see one swimming as your kayak rounds a corner.
 There is a family of otters that move from island to island.
 Porcupines and snakes have also been seen swimming between islands.

 Crabs, jelly fish, sea anemones, mussels, periwinkles abound.
 Occasionally mackerel will be chasing bait fish in the shallows and will rise to the surface around your kayak.
-Porpoises are curious and will swim by and there was a friendly mola mola or sunfish encounter in 2010.
+Porpoises are curious and will swim by and one tour did meet a friendly mola mola or sunfish.